Ir al contenido

 • 12.3 Completeness

-In addition, the classification of expenditure by COFOG divisions by autonomous community is published.
+In addition, the classification of expenditure by COFOG divisions by Autonomous Community is published.

 • 13.
+Chapter II.
 Accuracy and reliability

-• 13.1 Global acuracity
+• 13.1 Global accuracy

 • Not applicable.